-- After 2km, there is a small platform at Hilda Falls that enables visitors to safely view the falls, which are best after rain!
+- After 2km, there is a small viewing platform at Hilda Falls that enables visitors to safely admire the falls, which are best after rain!

-- After several more underpasses, the access to Bena is on a steep path to the right, before another overhead road crossing.
+- After several more underpasses, access to Bena is up a steep path to the right, before another overhead road crossing.
 There is a big carpark here but no toilets.

 - The trail continues on through rolling farmland to Korumburra.

-- The impressive Korumburra station and precinct is to be redeveloped under a South Gippsland Council masterplan to turn it into a community focal point.
+- The impressive Korumburra station and precinct is being redeveloped under a South Gippsland Council masterplan to turn it into a community focal point.

-- There are toilets and a picnic shelter near the goods shed.
+- There are facilities and a picnic shelter near the goods shed.

 Bena does not appear to have any real facilities for visitors.